Brandon Russell: Baltimore attack plot

 In February 2023, a federal grand jury indicted Russell for allegedly conspiring with Sarah Clendaniel, a woman from Maryland he met in prison, on planning attacks on electric substations in the Baltimore area.
 Russell allegedly shared open-source maps of infrastructure and pointed out substations he said would cause a "cascading failure" if they were taken out.
 A magistrate judge in Florida ordered Russell held pending trial.
 On February 4, 2025, Russell was found guilty of one count of conspiracy to damage an energy facility.

+Prison sentence

 On August 7, 2025, Judge James K. Bredar sentenced Russell to the maximum 20 years in prison and a lifetime of supervised release, rejecting arguments that he was less culpable than Clendaniel.

 In prison, Russell has organized together with other former Atomwaffen members a neo-Nazi newsletter targeted at prisoners, White Prison Newsletter, that promotes neo-fascism and accelerationism.
 It has been endorsed by notable neo-Nazis inmates such as Robert Gregory Bowers.
-The Newsletter has also been promoted in the Internet by American Futurist.
+The Newsletter has also been promoted on the Internet by American Futurist.

+Walter Bond, also known as “ALF Lone Wolf,” befriended Russell while serving his sentence for arson attacks against companies that sold animal products.
+After his release Bond drifted to ecofascism, associating with Atomwaffen Division and sharing "Third Reich–era vegan propaganda", which alienated some of his supporters within Animal Liberation Front.